First and foremost it's appearing on Samsung's phones, but it is coming to other devices. So here's our guide to Bixby and what it can do.

 Samsung ran into performance issues with Bixby early on and wasn't able to include the English version on the Galaxy S8 and S8 Plus at launch.
 Its English voice recognition capabilities weren't up to par, and we're guessing Samsung has been working hard to improve it.
 Going forward, the company said Bixby 2.0 will "really get to know and understand" who you are as well as the members of your family.

 Samsung is launching a private beta program with the Bixby SDK.
-It's now available for select developers.
+It's now available for select developers to develop with particular third-party apps.

 How does Bixby work?